jaspector

 Standard city business hours

-Typical inspection sequence: Foundation, framing, rough plumbing and electrical, mechanical, final; Certificate of Occupancy required before occupancy.
+Typical sequence: Foundation, framing, rough plumbing and electrical, mechanical, final; Certificate of Occupancy required before occupancy.

 New construction (residential and commercial), structural alterations, additions, demolitions.
 Flood Hazard Development Permits required for work in floodplain areas.

+Not all construction work requires a permit in Old Town, ME.
 The following work is generally exempt: Minor maintenance and ordinary repair not affecting structural elements.
 Note: Contact CEO at 207-827-3965 for specific exemption confirmation.
+When in doubt, confirm with the local building department before starting work.